Last updated on February 17th, 2026

 Enchant at Las Vegas Ballpark

-Visit Enchant at the Las Vegas Ballpark, November 24 through December 31, 2023.
-There is also an Enchant event happening at Resorts World Las Vegas.
+Visit Enchant at the Las Vegas Ballpark, November 21 through December 28, 2025.

 Fremont Street Experience